Published • loading... • Updated

 Angus Taylor Ousts Sussan Ley as Australia's Liberal Party Leader

-Angus Taylor won 34-17 in a partyroom vote, ending Sussan Ley's nine-month leadership and triggering a by-election in her New South Wales seat of Farrer.
+Angus Taylor won the leadership vote 34-17, ending Sussan Ley's nine-month tenure and prompting a by-election in the federal seat of Farrer, New South Wales.

 - Sussan Ley has been ousted as leader of Australia's Liberal party after just nine months in the job, losing a leadership ballot to her former shadow defence minister Angus Taylor by 34 votes to 17.